rz-platform/rzm/README.md

 Razam [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/razam/razam/blob/master/LICENSE) [![Build Status](https://travis-ci.org/razamgit/razam.svg?branch=master)](https://travis-ci.org/razamgit/razam)
 =====

-*RZ* (Razam) is web-based Git repository hosting (much like GitHub) for writing science papers in a browser and full integration with TeX.
+Razam is web-based Git repository hosting (much like GitHub) for writing scientific papers in a browser and full integration with TeX.

 Build a TeX template, write an article in an online editor, invite collaborators.
 You can do everything without leaving your browser.

 Or use any Git-client and write an article in your favorite editor.

+Fully-functional Git Server with authentication against Razam implemented in [Razam Git Server](https://github.com/razamgit/gitserver).

+## Development

-This is [Play](https://playframework.com/documentation/latest/Home) application that uses Scala on the front end, and communicates with PostgreSQL using [Anorm](https://playframework.github.io/anorm/).
+This is [Play](https://playframework.com/documentation/latest/Home) application that uses Scala and communicates with PostgreSQL using [Anorm](https://playframework.github.io/anorm/).

-Package *git* contains parts of code inherited from GitBucket project.

-*In heavy development*

-## Local development

-Init psql db:
+Front-end is written in VanillaJS and packaged using Parcel.

+---

+Razam requires Postgres database.
+You can find default credentials in [application.conf](https://github.com/razamgit/razam/blob/master/conf/application.conf) (db.default section).
+Snippet for creation:

 ```
-sudo -u postgres psql
 create database razam;
 create user razam with encrypted password 'razam';
 grant all privileges on database razam to razam;